mui/material-ui/docs/data/joy/components/breadcrumbs/breadcrumbs.md

 ## Introduction

-The `Breadcrumbs` shows where in the site hierarchy the user is.
+The Breadcrumbs component shows where in the site hierarchy the user is.

 {{"demo": "BreadcrumbsUsage.js", "hideToolbar": true, "bg": "gradient"}}

 :::success
-To learn how to add more sizes to the component, check out [Themed components—Extend sizes](/joy-ui/customization/themed-components/#extend-sizes).
+To learn how to add custom sizes to the component, check out [Themed components—Extend sizes](/joy-ui/customization/themed-components/#extend-sizes).
 :::

 {{"component": "modules/components/ComponentLinkHeader.js", "design": false}}